IMPORTANT INFORMATION ABOUT AMENITIES:

 Not all campsites have identical amenities.
 Read the campsite information on the reservations website to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathouses or pit toilets, or has electric hookup; and learn other important information.

 Elk Knob State Park has backcountry campsites.
 It is a pleasant hike down into a cove forest with beautiful streams.
 There are:

-- 3 individual sites that can accommodate no more than six people and two tents each
+- three individual sites that can accommodate no more than six people and two tents each

-- 2 group sites that can accommodate up to 26 people (Minimum of seven) and is for organized groups
+- two group sites that can accommodate up to 26 people (minimum of seven) and is for organized groups

 These are primitive sites with no facilities except one pit toilet to be shared by the two group sites.
-The sites are approximately a one- to two-mile hike from the trailhead.
+The sites are approximately a 1- to 2-mile hike from the trailhead.
 All supplies, including water, must be packed to the sites.
 To drink water from nearby creeks and streams, use a filtration device or boil the water for at least 5 minutes.
-Camp fires are not allowed.
+Campfires are not allowed.
 Cooking by camp stove is permitted.

 The primitive, backcountry campsites and zone camping are $10 per night.

 The group backcountry sites are $32 per night for up to 26 people (minimum of seven).

 Reservations are required for the group sites while the other sites are on a first-come-first-served basis.
 Please contact the park office for more information: 828-297-7261.

 Park gates are closed and locked at posted closing times for your protection.
 There will be no exiting or entering the gates after the closing time.
 All visitors who are not spending the night need to be out by closing time.
 If you leave the park and do not return before closing time, you will not be able to re-enter.
 Check with the park office during office hours for the after-hours emergency phone number.